beherasan/MS2Compound/README.md

 	The tool is independent from all the pre-requisite dependencies.

 2.2.2 MS2Compound installation

-	.
-Download the application “MS2Compound_v1.0.1.exe” from https://github.com/beherasan/MS2Compound or https://sourceforge.net/projects/ms2compound/
-	.
-Click on “MS2Compound_v1.0.1.exe” to install.
+	1. Click on “MS2Compound_v1.0.1.exe” to install.
 The default installation directory will be “C:\MS2Compound”, user can select the installation directory of choice, however avoid spaces (“ ”) in the directory path name.
-	.
-Please select to create a shortcut of the MS2Compound in desktop for easy access.
+	2. Please select to create a shortcut of the MS2Compound in desktop for easy access
-	.
-A successful installation will create a directory C:\MS2Compound.
+	3. A successful installation will create a directory C:\MS2Compound.
 This directory will contain the executable “MS2Compound.exe”.

 # 3. Start MS2Compound